 Still unsure about the right shaped kitchen for you?

-If you’re thinking about remodeling your kitchen but don’t know which layout is right for you, our team at Large’s Furniture & Cabinet Makers can help you create the perfect space.
+If you’re thinking about remodelling your kitchen but don’t know which layout is right for you, our team at Large’s Furniture & Cabinet Makers can help you create the perfect space.
 Based in Rockhampton, we will design, construct and install beautiful handcrafted kitchen furniture to suit your space.